AyoungYa/scenarios/python/challenge-word-solitaire/finish.md

 # Summary

-In this challenge, you learned how to handle str in Python.
+In this challenge, you learned how to handle string in Python.